nirajbhattad/nirajbhattad/README.md

 <h1 align="center">Hi 👋, I'm Niraj Bhattad</h1>
 <h3 align="center">A computer science engineer and a software developer, passionate about technology and finance.</h3>
 <p align="center">I have an experience in building distributed systems, scaling to handle millions of users.
-I have gathered an industry experience of 5+ years and have worked as a senior software developer at <a href="https://in.bookmyshow.com/" target="_blank">BookMyShow</a>, India's largest entertainment ticketing portal.</p>
+I have gathered an industry experience of 5+ years and have previously worked as a senior software developer at <a href="https://in.bookmyshow.com/" target="_blank">BookMyShow</a>, India's largest entertainment ticketing portal.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=nirajbhattad&label=Profile%20views&color=0e75b6&style=flat" alt="nirajbhattad" /> </p>